 The larger the panels the more the bag collapses on your foot/knee/head, so, typically, larger panels make it easier to stall.
 The smaller the panels and the more panels a bag has, the more of a ball shape the bag will retain.

-30 – 80 grams
+Range: 30 – 80 grams

-The weight is another contributing factor that needs to be considered when purchasing your footbag.
+Weight is another contributing factor that needs to be considered when purchasing your footbag.

-If the bag is too heavy, then it can be painful to play with;
+If the bag is too heavy, then it can be painful to play with.

-if it is too light, then it becomes more difficult to play with.
+If it is too light, then it becomes more difficult to play with.

 The idea is to find the weight that is heavy enough to maintain stability, but light enough to where it feels good to kick.

-panels (how many and how big), weight, size, and filler.
-Everyone has their own preference of footbags, and – like people – preferences tend to change over time.
+Your footbag of choice will have a unique combination of what I have highlighted above: panels (how many and how big), weight, size, and filler.
+Everyone has their own preference for footbags, and – like people – preferences tend to change over time.

 Many times the footbags that we don’t initially care for end up becoming our favorite footbags to play with – this has been my experience a few times.
 When switching from one bag to another, there is an adjustment period.